kashmir96/osoappliance/content/directory/appliance-repair-technicians/aotea-electric-wanaka.md

 categories: ["New Zealand"]
 tags: ["Wanaka"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technicians/aotea-electric-wanaka.webp
+ image: /img/laundryappliance/286.webp
- alt: 'Logo for Aotea Electric Wanaka the New Zealand from Wanaka'
+ alt: 'NewZealand from aoteaelectricwanaka'
 ---

 # Aotea Electric Wanaka is an Appliance Repair Technician Company operating in Wanaka, New Zealand.